-An organ was sometimes chosen for performing the keyboard part of the Continuo; these days, small, Continuo organs (photo) of merely 2 or 3 stops are being built with mechanical key and stop action and a compass of about 4 octaves; all of the small pipes of these instruments, typically, are made of wood, voiced gently, and are controlled by small levers.
+An organ was sometimes chosen for performing the keyboard part of the continuo; these days, small, continuo organs (photo) of merely 2 or 3 stops and one manual are being built with mechanical key and stop action and a compass of about 4 octaves, all on wheels to make the instrument portable; while sometimes a few of the small pipes in these instruments are of metal, they're more typically all made of wood, voiced gently, and are controlled by small levers.

 Despite their small size, the sound of these instruments carries fairly well due to the wide scale of the wooden pipes inside it.